nrusch/nuke-to-hydra/README.md

     - Need a fast way to identify GeoInfo type without having to look at all child primitives.
 - Lights
-- Primvar descriptors/sampling
+- Support remapping attribute names to align with USD/Hd standards (e.g. uv->st)
-    - Pre-cache information about available attributes to make this easier
+- Do we need to worry about `AttribContext.varying`?
 - Nuke material handling
     - Basic rprim colors from Nuke
     - Texturing support.
 Can we use Nuke's material evaluation to generate